gispos/AvsPThumb/README.md

 Constraints
 ----------------
-In AvsPmod you have to disable 'Video preview only on top' (Options menu).
+In AvsPmod you have to disable 'Video preview always on top' (Options menu).

 When a saved stream is opened, AvsPThumb finds the AvsPmod window only:
 The stream (.bk3, .bk6) filename must be the same as the avs file.
 'Stars.mkv.avs' = 'Stars.mkv.bk6'